jonasf/jonasf.github.io/_drafts/berlin-buzzwords-2015.markdown

 layout: post
 title:  "Berlin Buzzwords 2015"
 metadescription: "Earlier this week I had the privilege to visit the sixth version of the Berlin Buzzwords conference along with two other colleagues from ebay Sweden"
-date:   2015-06-15 12:01:01
+date:   2015-06-07 20:05:01
 tags: conference
 ---

-Earlier this week I had the privilege to visit the sixth version of the [Berlin Buzzwords](https://berlinbuzzwords.de/) conference along with two other colleagues from ebay Sweden.
-The conference was held at the Postbahnhof venue in the Friedrichshain area of Berlin, very close the the Ostbahnhof railway station.
+Earlier this week I had the privilege of visiting the sixth version of the [Berlin Buzzwords](https://berlinbuzzwords.de/) conference along with two other colleagues from ebay Sweden.
+The conference was held at the Postbahnhof venue in the Friedrichshain area of Berlin, very close to the Ostbahnhof railway station.

 Berlin Buzzwords has three tracks: search, store and scale.
-I went there to hoping learn new things and more specifically to get tips and tricks on Elasticsearch which we use a lot at work.
+I went there hoping to learn new things and more specifically to get tips and tricks on Elasticsearch which we use a lot at work.

 ###Monday